XiaofengZhu/uRank_uMart/README.md

 We fixed the logic and added ERR calculation based on the perl script (see mslr-eval-score-mslr.pl).

 We also implemented ranknet, listnet, listmle in this repo, however, it might not as efficient as TF-Ranking https://github.com/tensorflow/ranking.
+Other implementations can be found at https://github.com/microsoft/LightGBM and https://sourceforge.net/p/lemur/wiki/RankLib/.

+## Citation
 Please kindly cite our work if you would like to use our code.

 Xiaofeng Zhu and Diego Klabjan.
 2020.
 Listwise Learning to Rank by Explor-ing Unique Ratings.
 InThe Thirteenth ACM International Conference on WebSearch and Data Mining (WSDM ’20), February 3–7, 2020, Houston, TX, USA.WSDM, Houston, TX, USA.